hrj-star/udemy_courses-scrape/README.md

 * Selenium Webdriver
 * Firefox Geckodriver -Give its executable path.
 * Login with Udemy account and go to 'My Courses' page.
+* Run the script and output will be generated in .csv file.

 ## Future Enhancements
 - [ ] Iterating the pages through URL (Alternate way)